‘Is the Festival suitable for beginners?’, is a question we are getting asked a lot.

 Transitioning from indoor to outdoor bouldering can feel pretty intimidating.
 For a start, the Grampians is a long way away (Where do you stay?
 Where do you boulder?), you’re moving from the very controlled environment of indoor walls and massive gym mats to one that is wild with rugged, boulder-filled landings, relatively small, thin mats and sometimes very high boulders.
 That’s a big change.

 But it’s a change that the festival has been in part designed to help you with.
 We’ve specifically got a bunch of experienced boulderers on hand to show you the ropes (or more accurately, the not-ropes).
-Whether you’re taking part in the competition on the Saturday or doing a beginner’s clinic on the Sunday, our climbers will be there to show you some of the best places to get started in the Grampians, and provide the basic skills you will need to become a boulderer – how to spot correctly (one of the most important skills), place your mats, assess risk, as well as teach you some basic technique and bouldering tactics.
+Whether you’re taking part in the competition on the Saturday or doing a beginner’s clinic on the Friday or Sunday, our climbers will be there to show you some of the best places to get started in the Grampians, and provide the basic skills you will need to become a boulderer – how to spot correctly (one of the most important skills), place your mats, assess risk, as well as teach you some basic technique and bouldering tactics.
 They will also fill you in on bouldering ethics, like How Not to be a Dickhead 101, the terror of the Kiwi spot and minimal impact bouldering.

 Rulz of the Comp

 The Black Diamond Grampians Bouldering Festival includes the only outdoor bouldering competition in Australia (insert froth here).